-Nebraska Nut Trees Flowering Trees Fruit Trees Grape Vines and Berry Plants.
+Nebraska Nut Trees, Shade Tree, Flowering Trees, Fruit Tree (Fig), Nut Trees, Grape Vines and Berry Plants.

 When most Nebraska gardeners plant a bush or a tree, they want to get a crop of fruit or berries as soon as possible, or if they plant a shade tree, they want to receive shade as soon as possible.
 Two options usually are either to plant a larger tree or to plant a fast growing tree, but if you plant a fast growing tree the cell walls are greatly elongated or enlarged, so that lignin and cellulose is not concentrated in the cell walls to provide insulation from sudden temperature drops during the winter, so that the tree or bush may be damaged or killed.
 Sometimes it is better to to plant a slow growing tree, especially if you are planting a shade tree.

 Sassafras trees, and Green Ash trees, along with Weeping or Corkscrew Willow trees will survive and produce abundant shade in all the climate growing zones of Nebraska.
 Red Maple trees, River Birch tree and Sycamore trees are fast growing trees in Nebraska.
 In zone 5 of Nebraska, Oak Trees, Elm tree and Tulip Poplar trees will provide excellent shade that will reduce your power bills and stop erosion of your soil, as well as increase the property value remarkably.
 Bald cypress trees, Ginkgo trees and Sweet Gum trees are brilliant leafy shade trees in the fall in Zone 5.
 The Lombardy poplar tree is often planted in thick rows to serve as a privacy screen, and the Lombardy palm trees grow in a columnar shape and are very fast growing trees.
 The Sour Wood tree is a brilliantly colored leaf display in the fall.